 Suede K-Swiss shoes: Using a suede gum, wipe off the dirt and grease stains.
 Avoid the suede gum from getting wet as much as possible.
 But, if there are stubborn stains, slightly soaked the suede in a shoe detergent with water, and start scrubbing gently.
 The shoe must be dried by using a microfiber cloth.

-Drying the shoe.
+Drying the K-Swiss shoes.

 Never let the K-Swiss sneakers be dried under the sun as it will speed up the oxidation process.
 Oxidation will turn shoes’ color into yellow.
 Though it is bound to happen for all sneakers, everyone wants to delay it as much as possible.